GSA/training-pathway-data-practitioner/codealong-version-control/Lab_2.md

 1. Look at the title of your newly created repository.
 It should say `your_username/code-along`, and below that, it should say "forked from [jfredrickson5/code-along](https://github.com/jfredrickson5/code-along)".
 This is how you know your repository is a fork.

+2. At the top of your repository's file list, there will be a message saying "This branch is even with jfredrickson5:master."
+This means your repository is currently an identical copy of the original repository.

-2. Notice that the **Issues** tab is missing on your fork.
+3. Notice that the **Issues** tab is missing on your fork.
 GitHub automatically removes the Issues feature when you fork.
 The idea behind forks is that they are a place for you to do work before contributing your work back to the original repository.
 Therefore, issues should be centrally tracked in the original repository.

-3. Return to the original repository, [jfredrickson5/code-along](https://github.com/jfredrickson5/code-along).
+4. Return to the original repository, [jfredrickson5/code-along](https://github.com/jfredrickson5/code-along).
 You can see that the issue you opened is still there.

 ## Takeaways